jtreminio/jtreminio.github.io/content/blog/23.running-docker-containers-as-current-host-user/index.md

 We might as well add another grievance to our list:

-* non-root internal user with required permissions works great inside the, container completely falters on host system with volumes.
+* non-root internal user with required permissions works great inside the container but completely falters on host system with volumes.

 ## Why is this happening?